cmgyqjj/rpc_framework/README.md

 - [ ] Support multiple registry centers
 - [ ] Any other extension or improvement

-## Latest Update: July 16, 2023
+## Latest Update: July 18, 2023

-If you have any questions, please feel free to submit an issue.
+If you have any questions, please feel free to raise an issue.
+If you find this helpful for your learning, would you kindly consider giving it a star?
+Thank you, and I will continue to update it in the future.